Family of four loses pet to early morning house fire on Paige Street

 BATON ROUGE - Early Tuesday morning, a family of four managed to escape their home when a fire broke out around 3:30 a.m.

-First responders with the Baton Rouge Fire Department rushed to the Paige Street home, which is just a few blocks north of Glen Oaks Middle School, and worked quickly to extinguish the blaze.
+First responders with the Baton Rouge Fire Department rushed to the Paige Street home, which is just a few blocks north of Glen Oaks Middle School, and found that the fire started outside of the home before spreading inside.

+They worked quickly to subdue the blaze and managed to contain it to the kitchen and living room and by 3:46 a.m. the flames were extinguished.

-As of 4:30 a.m., the flames were extinguished and though the family escaped unharmed, their dog did not survive the house fire.
+Though the family escaped unharmed, sadly their dog did not survive the incident.

+The fire left the home with $20,000 worth of damages, and The Red Cross is assisting the family.

-The cause of the blaze and the extent of damage to the home is unknown at this time.
+Officials say the cause of the blaze is currently unknown and remains under investigation.

-WBRZ is working to obtain additional details related to the fire and will update this article as information is provided.

 More News